Gary D. Speer

-Gary D. Speer (b.
-April 4, 1950) is a retired career officer of the United States Army.
+Gary D. Speer (April 4, 1950) is a retired career officer of the United States Army.
 A veteran of Operation Uphold Democracy and the Iraq War, he served from 1972 to 2009 and attained the rank of lieutenant general and served in senior command and staff positions including acting commander of United States Army Europe, deputy commander of United States Army Central, acting commander of United States Southern Command, and deputy commander of United States Army South.
 His awards included the Defense Distinguished Service Medal, Army Distinguished Service Medal, Defense Superior Service Medal, and Legion of Merit.

 Early life

 Speer was born in Gadsden, Alabama on April 4, 1950, a son of James R. Speer, known as Ralph, and Louise (Barnes) Speer.
 Ralph Speer was a United States Navy veteran of World War II who attained the rank of command master chief petty officer in the Navy Reserve and was the longtime chief of Gadsden's fire department.
 Speer graduated from Gadsden High School in 1968 and was appointed to the United States Military Academy (West Point) by U.S. Senator J. Lister Hill.
 He graduated with a Bachelor of Science degree in 1972 and received his commission as a second lieutenant of Infantry.
 Speer subsequently received a Master of Arts degree in Management from Webster University.